 - Grease base and the sides of a medium sized baking tin with oil.
 Line the base with grease proof paper.

 - Peel and slice the potatoes finely, keeping the best shaped ones to line the bottom of the dish.
 Set the rest aside into a large bowl.

-- Mix the eggs and milk and season sparingly.
+- Mix the eggs, milk and mustard and season.